CONDITIONS TREATED

 • Restlessness: Pacing around and general listlessness

-• Feeling of apprehension as to something may go wrong
+• A feeling of apprehension as to something may go wrong

 • Sweating: Sweaty palms and feet even in comfortable weather

-• Palpitations: Feeling as if one is going to get a heart-attack
+• Palpitations: Feeling as if one is going to have a heart attack

 • Muscle twitches